 The repealed section 115 of the Interim Constitution provided for the establishment, constitution, and the appointment of members, of the Commission.
 Section 193 of the Constitution now provides for the requirements for appointment as members of the Commission (and other Chapter 9 Institutions), as well as the procedure to be followed in appointing such members, whilst section 194 of the Constitution regulates the suspension and removal from office of such members.
-Clause 6 provides for the composition of the Commission and is, to some extent, similar to the existing section 3 of the Act (that provides for the term of office of the commissioners of the Commission).
+Clause 6 provides for the composition of the Commission and is, to some extent, similar to the existing section 3 of the Act (that provides for the term of office of the members of the Commission).
 Clause 5, among others-

-- (a) provides for the composition of the Commission (the Commission will consist of eight commissioners) (subsection (1)(a)); - (b) further regulates the qualifications, appointment, suspension and removal from office of members of the Commission and provides that the term of office of the full-time members of the Commission may not expire simultaneously (subsections (1) to (4) and (6) to (8)); - (c) increases the number of full-time members from the present five to six (subsection (2)); - (d) further regulates the resignation from office by members of the Commission by providing that such a member will be regarded as having resigned if that member, for example, accepts nomination for the National Assembly, the National Council of Provinces, a provincial legislature or a municipal council or if he or she is elected or appointed as an office-bearer of a political party (subsection (5)(b)); and - (e) empowers the Commission to take appropriate steps, where necessary, against a member of the Commission for the recovery of remuneration and allowances, if any, that were paid to him or her if he or she, for example, failed to give the required three months' written notice of his or her resignation to the National Assembly (subsection (5)(c)).
+- (a) provides for the composition of the Commission (the Commission will consist of 11 members) (subsection (1)); - (b) further regulates the qualifications, appointment, suspension and removal from office of members of the Commission and provides that the term of office of the full-time members of the Commission may not expire simultaneously (subsections (1) to (4) and (9) to (11)); - (c) increases the number of full-time members from the present five to seven (subsection (2)(a)); - (d) provides for the appointment of acting members of the Commission and matters related thereto (subsections (5) to (7)); - (e) further regulates the resignation from office by members of the Commission by providing that such a member will be regarded as having resigned if that member, for example, accepts nomination for the National Assembly, the National Council of Provinces, a provincial legislature or a municipal council or if he or she is appointed as an office-bearer of a political party (subsection (8)(b)); and - (f) empowers the Commission to take appropriate steps, where necessary, against a member of the Commission for the recovery of remuneration and allowances, if any, that were paid to him or her if he or she, for example, failed to give the required three months' written notice of his or her resignation to the National Assembly (subsection (8)(c)).

-Clause 6 provides for the mandatory appointment of a Chairperson and Deputy Chairperson of the Commission by the President on the recommendation of the National Assembly (subsection (1)) and regulates matters related thereto (subsections (2) and (3)).
+Clause 6 provides for the mandatory designation of two of the full-time members of the Commission as Chairperson and Deputy Chairperson of the Commission by the President (subsection (1)) and regulates matters related thereto (subsections (2) and (3)).

-Clause 7 regulates the powers and functions of the Chairperson, Deputy Chairperson and other commissioners of the Commission (subsections (1) and (2)).
+Clause 7 regulates the powers and functions of the Chairperson, Deputy Chairperson and other members of the Commission (subsections (1) and (2)).
 Provision is further made that-

-- (a) the Chairperson is, for the purposes of exercising or performing his or her powers and functions, accountable to the Commission (subsection (3)); - (b) the Deputy Chairperson and any other member of the Commission are, for the above purposes, accountable to the Commission or the Chairperson, as the case may be (subsection (4)); and - (c) the Chairperson is, for the purposes of the Public Finance Management Act, 1999 (Act No. 1 of 1999) (the PFMA), the executive authority of the Commission (subsection (5)).
+- (a) the Chairperson is, for the purposes of exercising or performing his or her powers and functions, accountable to the Commission (subsection (3)): - (b) the Deputy Chairperson and any other member of the Commission are, for the above purposes, accountable to the Chairperson (subsection (4)); and - (c) the Chairperson is, for the purposes of the Public Finance Management Act, 1999 (Act No. 1 of 1999) (the PFMA), the executive authority of the Commission (subsection (5)).

 Clause 8 deals with vacancies in the Commission and is, apart from certain amendments, similar to the existing section 11 of the Act.
 In terms of the existing section 11 a vacancy in the Commission occurs, for example, when a member of the Commission dies, he or she is removed from office or his or her resignation takes effect.
-The amendments seek, among others, to-
+The amendments seek to-

-- (a) create a further scenario when a vacancy in the Commission will occur, namely when a member's resignation, as contemplated in the new section 6(8)(b), takes effect (subsection (1)(d)); and - (b) provide that a vacancy in the Commission must be filled as soon as possible after the National Assembly becomes aware thereof (subsection (3)(b)).
+- (a) create a further scenario when a vacancy in the Commission will occur, namely when a member's resignation, as contemplated in the new section 6(8)(b), takes effect (subsection (1)(d)); and - (b) provide that a vacancy in the Commission must be filled within a maximum period of six months after it has occurred (subsection (3)).